 Traumatic brain injury among the old-age population of Bangladesh: Causes, consequences and risk factors

-Farah Naz Rahman, Centre for Injury Prevention and Research Bangladesh, Department of Gerontology, University of Southampton, Bangladesh
+Farah Naz Rahman, University of Southampton, Bangladesh

 Traumatic brain injury (TBI) among all injury types are the most serious in terms of treatment difficulty and have potential life-altering consequences.
 Elderly people are among those most likely to experience traumatic brain injury second only to young adults.
 Although several research studies showed the scenario of TBI in developed countries, little is known about its impact among elderly in low- and middle-income countries (LMIC’s).
 A study was conducted in the largest teaching hospital of Bangladesh to determine the causes, consequences and risk factors of TBI among the old-age population of Bangladesh.